jswymer/mydoctest/articles/projects-how-setup-time-sheets.md

 **Note**: The default weekday is Monday.

-## To specify a time sheet administrator
+## To assign a time sheet administrator

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **User Setup**, and then choose the related link.
 2. Add a new user, if the user list does not include the person who you want to be the time sheet administrator.
 For more information, see the "Creating Users" section in [Get Ready for Business](ui-get-ready-business.md).
 3. Select a user to be a time sheet administrator, and then select the **Time Sheet Admin.** check box.

-**Tip**: We recommend that you designate only one user to be the time sheet administrator for a company.
-In the next procedure, you set up a time sheet owner and approver.
-In this case, the time sheet approver is specified for each resource.
+**Tip**: It is recommended that you designate only one user to be the time sheet administrator for a company.
+In the following procedure, you set up a time sheet owner and approver where the time sheet approver is assigned for each resource.

-## To specify a time sheets owner and approver
+## To assign a time sheets owner and approver

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Resources**, and then choose the related link.
 2. Select the resource for which you want to set up the ability to use time sheets, and then select the **Use Time Sheet** check box.